Doors will

 Performative lecture by Polly Gould followed by discussion with Steven Crossan, Founder of Google Cultural Institute, Dr. Peg Rawes, Senior Lecturer at the Bartlett School of Architecture, and Emily Hayes, PhD candidate at the Royal Geographical Society and the University of Exeter.

-Gould’s performative lecture is modeled on
+Gould’s performative lecture is modeled

-the Edwardian magic lantern show and the tableau vivant.
+on the Edwardian magic lantern show and the tableau vivant.

-They were the popular forms of their time, presented with narration
+They were the popular forms of their time, presented with

-room or in a public hall.
-Although now outmoded, magic lantern
+a domestic drawing room or in a public hall.
+Although now

-shows and tableaux vivants can be seen as antecedents to film.
+outmoded, magic lantern shows and tableaux vivants can be

-For Penguin Pool Gould has recombined a set of old
+has recombined a set of old lantern slides into a narrative.

-lantern slides into a narrative.
-It begins with a slide of the
+It begins with a slide of the penguins in the iconic 1934

-penguins in the iconic 1934 design by Lubetkin (1901-1990) for
+design by Lubetkin (1901-1990) for the penguin pond at London

-the penguin pond at London Zoo.
-A 1936 film on Lubetkin’s innovative
+Zoo.
+A 1936 film on Lubetkin’s innovative zoo design claimed

-assume the nonspeaking parts.
+nonspeaking parts.
 Polly Gould also considers a lecture

-titled ‘Some Remarks on Penguins,’ prepared in 1902 by the explorer
+titled ‘Some Remarks on Penguins,’ prepared in 1902 by the

-Edward Wilson (1872-1912) during the Discovery expedition to
+explorer Edward Wilson (1872-1912) during the Discovery

-Antarctica.
-Wilson, believing penguins to be ‘some of the most
+expedition to Antarctica.
+Wilson, believing penguins to

-primitive behind-hand birds in existence' [2] looked to them
+be ‘some of the most primitive behind-hand birds in existence'

-to unlock insights into evolution.
+[2] looked to them to unlock insights into evolution.

 Penguin Pool plays on the pun of ‘pool’ as an entertaining

-architectural design for zoological display and gene pool, which
+architectural design for zoological display and gene pool,

-of endangered species.
-Evolutionary ecology is currently being
+for conservation of endangered species.
+Evolutionary ecology

-extinctions.
-In a similar mode, the archive is also considered
+from various potential extinctions.
+In a similar mode, the

-as a type of gene pool, as a collection of available data and
+archive is also considered as a type of gene pool, as a

-information that can be drawn upon for design innovation and
+drawn upon for design innovation and for making predictions

-for making predictions of future scenarios.
+of future scenarios.

 [1] Laszlo Moholy-Nagy, 'The New Architecture